Probability Class 12th Notes - Free NCERT Class 12 Maths Chapter 13 Notes - Download PDF

 Bayes’ Theorem

-Bayes' theorem is a theorem in probability that is used to determine the probability of the event that is related to an event that has already occurred.
+Bayes' theorem is a theorem in probability that is used to determine the probability of the event that is related to an event has already occurred.

 The formula is